 The name suggests a design that’s radical, new and perhaps even controversial (if a phone design ever could be controversial) but I’m afraid to say it isn’t.
 However it is very good looking; the overall black design with chrome ‘highlights’ really do create a desirable look, and although it does at first look like an odd shape (slightly wider than normal) you really don’t notice it when you are actually using it.

-The design is also very ‘clutter free’ with a very minimalistic back (just a small central 2 megapixel camera) and a simple yet effective front design.
-There is also no excess when it comes to the sides – the buttons are the same colour as the main scheme resulting in them being well ‘camouflaged’, and the ports take up as little space as possible
+The design is also very ‘clutter free’ with a very minimalistic back (just a small central 2-megapixel camera) and a simple yet effective front design.
+There is also no excess when it comes to the sides — the buttons are the same colour as the main scheme resulting in them being well ‘camouflaged’, and the ports take up as little space as possible

 The price is something that will concern lots and many of you will be relieved to know that it is not ridiculously priced.
-It is in fact one of the cheaper smartphones on the market with an 18 month contract price of £630, although the £450 SIM free price is by no means cheap.
+It is, in fact, one of the cheaper smartphones on the market with an 18-month contract price of £630, although the £450 SIM-free price is by no means cheap.
 Although you may be thinking that is a lot (compared with the Nokia E71 for example) bear in mind that of the 6 we will look at it is the second cheapest and that despite the fact that these are the cream of the crop, the other rivals are similarly priced.

-The aforementioned energy saving features go a long way to preserving the 1,500mAh battery, the net result being a phone you can count on.
-With an ‘light use test’ (a combination of calls, downloading of files and leaving on standby) the Bold managed a battery life of just over 90 hours which is one of the highest in the market and a score that will impress even the most adventurous of businessmen.
+The aforementioned energy saving features go a long way to preserving the 1,500mAh battery, the net result is a phone you can count on.
+With a ‘light use test’ (a combination of calls, downloading of files and leaving on standby) the Bold managed a battery life of just over 90 hours which is one of the highest in the market and a score that will impress even the most adventurous of businessmen.

 Blackberry really have produced a worthy addition to the Blackberry name with this phone which combines wonderful ergonomics with a beautiful design and an array of practical features.
-It’s versatility will suit business and home purposes alike and it is also reasonably priced resulting in a phone that its good value for money.
-There are a few problems – the camera could be better and the lack of a touch screen makes browsing a little less of a joy than it could be – but other than them, the Blackberry Bold 9000 is a great smartphone!
+Its versatility will suit business and home purposes alike and it is also reasonably priced resulting in a phone that its good value for money.
+There are a few problems — the camera could be better and the lack of a touchscreen makes browsing a little less of a joy than it could be — but other than them, the Blackberry Bold 9000 is a great smartphone!